 If you haven’t started experimenting with online video, now might be the time.
 You don’t need a fancy production crew or a big budget, either.
 You just need a good story and a smartphone or digital camera.

-Here are six ways small organizations (coincidentally, they’re all Constant Contact customers!) with limited budgets have used videos to:
+Here are five ways small organizations with limited budgets have used videos to:

 1. Announce a fundraiser

 Organization: Artists for Humanity

 Campaign: To build excitement for their annual fundraiser, Artists for Humanity posts a quick video of scenes from previous “Greatest Party On Earth” events.